The Southern Poverty Law Center has made it their nonprofit mission to root out racism wherever they find it.

 According to the latest 2015 Form 990 tax filing made available by the SLPC (timely tax filing requirements for nonprofits are quite lax), “leadership” is living quite comfortably off bleeding heart donations.
 It must be nice to be a lawyer like Morris Dees who can sue anyone he wants, knowing he’ll get paid regardless of outcome in an arena where losses can also be financially symbolic and lucrative.

 The SPLC “leadership” pictured above from May 2017 boasts of only ONE person of color.
 We speculate that a more recent, public tax return might show Ms. Lecia Brooks may not be earning anywhere close to where the previously, all-white leadership did back in 2015….

-So while the SPLC will find every opportunity to smear anyone they can as a racist, sexist, homophobic, Islamophobe, remember where all those tax-deductible donations are going vice the ROI.
+So while the SPLC will find every opportunity to smear anyone they can as a racist, sexist, homophobic and/or Islamophobic, remember where all those tax-deductible donations are going vice the ROI.

-One would think for $50.3 million, we’d see more from the SPLC than an “anecdotal”-plagued survey the media and activists gleefully ran with, Facebook memes with as many black faces as they could Photoshop, an occasional press conference, hardly any pics of any gala events or leadership appearances, a few lawsuits and coincidental warnings that shit could happen, and an email or so a week as an update.
+One would think for a $50.3 million annum, we’d see more from the SPLC than an “anecdotal”-plagued survey the media and activists gleefully run with, Facebook memes with as many black faces as they could Photoshop, an occasional press conference, hardly any pics of any gala events or leadership appearances, a few lawsuits and coincidental warnings that shit could happen, and an email or so a week as an update.
 And since we’re in an age where nothing should be deemed unusual about anything “anonymous”, is there a problem with being a donor for the SPLC?